The audit process generally follows the same procedure for all audit providers.

 Choosing an Auditor

 The Traffic Commissioners always suggest using a trade association or suitable independent body.
-Both employ their own auditors and also use external consultants to carry out audits on their behalf.
-However, it is important that the auditor is qualified, competent, and experienced in transport management and auditing, which will make the whole audit process more beneficial to the operator.
-An audit will have to meet certain requirements in its content and the Traffic Commissioner usually supplies a list of the minimum requirements.
+Both employ their own auditors and use external independent consultants to carry out audits on their behalf.
+It is important that the auditor is qualified, competent, and experienced in transport management and auditing.
+An independent audit will have to meet certain requirements in its content and the Traffic Commissioner usually supplies a list of the minimum requirements.

 - Ask for information about the auditor, e.g. experience, qualifications.